Harry Lloyd

-Harry Charles Salusbury Lloyd (born 17 November 1983) is an English actor.
+Harry Charles Salusbury Lloyd is an English actor.
 His performance in the Channel 4 miniseries The Fear (2012) earned him a British Academy Television Award nomination.
 He gained prominence through his roles as Will Scarlet in the BBC drama Robin Hood (2006), Jeremy Baines in the Doctor Who episodes "Human Nature" and "The Family of Blood" (2007), and Viserys Targaryen in the first season of the HBO series Game of Thrones (2011).

 Lloyd played Paul Crosley in the WGN series Manhattan (2014), Peter Quayle in the Starz series Counterpart (2017–2019), and Bernard Marx in the Peacock series Brave New World (2020).
-He voiced Viktor in the Netflix animated series Arcane (2021–).
+He voiced Viktor in the Netflix animated series Arcane (2021–2024), Z in Xenoblade Chronicles 3 (2022), and Ultima in Final Fantasy XVI (2023).
 He also appeared in Wolf Hall (2015) on BBC Two, series 1 of Marcella (2016) on ITV, and the third season of the FX series Legion (2019) as Charles Xavier.

 Lloyd is also known for his theatre work, earning an Off West End Award nomination.
 His films include The Theory of Everything (2014), Anthropoid (2016), and The Wife (2017).

-Early life, family and education
+Early life and education

-Lloyd was born in London, the son of Marion Evelyn (née Dickens), a children's publisher, and Jonathan Lloyd, who heads a literary agency.
+Harry Charles Salusbury Lloyd was born in London, the son of Marion Evelyn (née Dickens), a children's publisher, and Jonathan Lloyd, who heads a literary agency.
 He is the great-great-great-grandson of Victorian writer Charles Dickens through his mother, who is the daughter of Peter Gerald Charles Dickens, and the great-granddaughter of barrister Henry Fielding Dickens.
 One of his maternal great-grandfathers was Rear-Admiral Henry Blagrove, and another maternal ancestor was composer and pianist Ignaz Moscheles.
-Lloyd is a cousin of biographer and writer Lucinda Hawksley, and actor and performer Gerald Dickens.
-Lloyd is a keen football fan and an avid supporter of Chelsea F.C.

 Lloyd was educated at Eton College and, while there, made his television debut at the age of 16 as James Steerforth in the BBC's 1999 adaptation of David Copperfield opposite Daniel Radcliffe.
 In 2002, he was cast as young Rivers in Goodbye Mr Chips.
 He went on to study English at Christ Church, Oxford, where he joined the Oxford University Dramatic Society and appeared in several plays, including Kiss of the Spider Woman and The Comedy of Errors.
 He toured Japan with The Comedy of Errors for the society's 2005 summer tour, starring alongside Felicity Jones.